 Each Fellow is responsible for arranging their own travel to their placement site at the start of the Program and their return from their lab site at the conclusion of the Program.
 Noyce scholars may be eligible for other financial assistance to participate in STAR, please contact your Noyce coordinator (PI) for details.
 There may also be other programs on your campus to assist with travel to participate in this research experience, consider contacting your dean's office, department chair, or advisor for suggestions.

 STAR Research Conference

-Each lab site partner will have its own requirements and social norms for dress.
+Each lab site partner will have its own requirements and social norms for dress code.
 Be observant during your first week, but don't hesitate to ask someone at the site.
 Be sure to pay attention to practical/safety requirements like wearing closed-toe shoes, lab coats, or no dangling hair, fabric, or jewelry if you're working around machinery.
-STAR conferences are professional events where business casual dress is appropriate.
+STAR conferences are professional events where business-casual dress is appropriate.

 Just for Fun Photos

 Many STAR Fellow projects produce some gorgeous graphs and delicious videos and every project involves a lot of great people.
 We'd like to share a bit of your STAR summer at the Research Conference.
 To do that we invite everyone involved in STAR to share photos and/or videos of their summer experience via upload directly to STAR, Facebook (Star Cesame), or by emailing them to firstname.lastname@example.org.
 We'll share a selection (as many as we can, really) in the Research Conference program and presentations.
 This is completely voluntary.
 Don't wait until the end, upload whenever you get something fun!